 Baptism and justification

 In the context of those who believe baptism is necessary for salvation, a person cannot be saved by faith alone.
 He must be saved by faith and baptism.
-This would mean that a person on his deathbed who is visited by a hospital chaplain who heard the gospel preached, trusted in Christ by faith, received Christ, believe that he is God in flesh who died and physically resurrected, would go to hell if he died before being baptized.
+This would mean that a person on his deathbed who is visited by a hospital chaplain, who heard the gospel preached and trusted in Christ by faith and received Christ--believe that he is God in flesh who died and physically resurrected, would go to hell if he died before being baptized.
 This is the logical conclusion in the position that baptism is a requirement for salvation.

 Can this be true, or do we find in Scripture the teaching that justification occurs by faith without anything else involved?
-The answer is simple: justification is by faith alone, not by faith and something we do.
+The answer is simple: justification is by faith alone and not by faith and something we do.
 I'll prove it below.

 We see in Romans 4 a declaration of justification by faith alone.
 Let's begin by looking at the first seven verses from the NASB: